 Utah does not accept an MBE score from an exam taken in another jurisdiction.

 Admission on Motion

-Applicants may transfer a UBE score of 270 or higher earned within 24 months from the date of application.
-The passing UBE score may be transferable for up to five years if the attorney has been actively engaged in full-time practice of law for at least one-half of the time period since earning the score.
-Additional requirements may apply.
+Applicants who have obtained a scaled score of at least 270 on a Uniform Bar Exam taken in another jurisdiction within the preceding three years may apply for admission based on that score.
+Passing UBE scores earned more than three years, but less than five years prior may qualify if the applicant has been actively engaged in the full-time practice of law for at least one-half of the time period since earning the score.
+Additional requirements apply.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.